-As of December 21, 2021
+As of December 31, 2022 Schedule III

-As of December 31, 2021 Schedule III (expressed in US dollars) \$ Amount required to be segregated in accordance with Commission Regulation 32.6 - Funds in segregated accounts A. Cash B. Securities (at market) C. Total - - - Excess (deficiency) of funds in segregation (subtract line 2.C from line 1)
+\$ 1.
+Amount required to be segregated in accordance with Commission Regulation 32.6 - 2.
+Funds in segregated accounts A. Cash B. Securities (at market) C. Total - - - 3.
+Excess (deficiency) of funds in segregation (subtract line 2.C from line 1) -

-Statement of Secured Amounts and Funds Held in Separate Accounts for Foreign Futures and Foreign Options Customers Pursuant to Commission Regulation 30.7 As of December 31, 2021 Schedule IV
+Statement of Secured Amounts and Funds Held in Separate Accounts for Foreign Futures and Foreign Options Customers Pursuant to Commission Regulation 30.7 As of December 31, 2022 Schedule IV